TylerRenfro/portfolio-2023/_research-artifacts/heuristic-evaluation.md

 ___

 <div class="not-prose">
-  <p class="uppercase tracking-widest mt-10 mb-5 text-md opacity-75">Findings</p>
+  <p class="uppercase tracking-widest my-5 text-xs md:text-sm opacity-75">Findings</p>
 </div>

 {:.bg-red-100 .text-red-900 .dark:bg-red-500/10 .dark:text-red-300 .py-3 .px-5 .font-medium .mb-5}
 Issue

-Withholding information about the system.
 When selecting a date and time for a reservation, there is no indication of the restaurant's business status—open or closed.
+Withholding information about the system violates this principal.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-1-img-1.jpg "an image title")